Working Equitation at Home

 Not everyone can get to a venue or a clinic that has all the official Working Equitation obstacles as often as you might like to be able to practice and develop the skills.

-For this reason you can find a full library of free resources below to help you.
+For this reason you can find a library of free resources below to help you.
 All the obstacles shown can be safely made and used for training using only the things you would have at your home / yard / barn.

 This page also supports our online training events offering an opportunity to train at home and submit videos for judging and feedback.
 You can find out all about the online working equitation training competitions by clicking here.